vallenderlab/MicrobiomeR/README.md

 ## Notes

 * Code Style based on Google's R style developed by Hadley Wickham.
-* Please note that the [34m'MicrobiomeR'[39m project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+* Please note that the `MicrobiomeR` project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.